ray-project/ray/doc/source/serve/tutorials/batch.md

     pass
 ```

-Ray Serve can then call the batch handler from another `async def` method in your deployment.
+The batch handler can then be called from another `async def` method in your deployment.
-Ray Serve batches and executes these calls together, but returns an individual result as if
+These calls together are batched and executed together, but return an individual result as if
-they were a single function call:
+they were a normal function call:

 ```python
 class MyBackend: